ADX Florence: Notable incidents

 Despite the extreme security measures to deter disruptive, violent, and dangerous behavior among inmates, there have been murders at ADX.

 Silvestre Mayorqui Rivera and Richard Santiago were both charged with the first degree murder of Manuel Torres, a high-level member of the Mexican Mafia.
 Left alone with no guard supervision in the prison yard on the morning of April 21, 2005, Rivera and Santiago were videotaped brutally beating and stomping Torres to death.
 Rivera pleaded not guilty due to self-defense.
 Prosecutors intended to seek the death penalty against Rivera and Santiago, but they were both given life sentences for the murders.
-As of 2025, both Rivera and Santiago remain at ADX.
+As of 2015, both Rivera and Santiago remain at ADX.

-On April 10, 2025, U.S. attorney general Pam Bondi announced the DOJ will seek the death penalty for ADX inmate Ishmael Petty, a suspect convicted in multiple robberies across Tupelo, Mississippi, in December 1997, after he allegedly strangled inmate Walter Lee Gilbert (listed in the BOP as 'LaMarcus Lee Hillard’) with a bedsheet on September 19, 2020.
+On April 10, 2025, U.S. attorney general Pam Bondi announced that the United States Department of Justice would seek the death penalty against ADX Florence inmate Ishmael Petty.
+Petty, who was convicted of multiple robberies in Tupelo, Mississippi, in December 1997, is accused of killing fellow inmate Walter Lee Gilbert—listed by the Federal Bureau of Prisons as LaMarcus Lee Hillard—by strangulation with a bedsheet on September 19, 2020.
 Petty was already serving a life sentence issued in 2002 for murdering his 71-year-old cellmate at United States Penitentiary, Pollock, and an additional 60-year sentence issued in 2015 for attacking two ADX librarians with an improvised prison shank.
 Gilbert was also serving a life sentence issued by the State of Mississippi after he murdered a fellow inmate at the Mississippi State Penitentiary with a weapon fashioned from a mop.